(he/him)

 New to Grow

 I take a holistic approach to counseling.
-That means I pay attention to what’s happening in your life on the outside, as well as what you’re feeling and thinking on the inside, and how these two “worlds” impact each other.
-So we'll spend time talking about your history and important stressors in your life.
-We’ll work together to understand what’s going on with you and what you’d like to change.
+I pay attention to what’s happening in your life, as well as what you’re feeling and thinking.
+Together we'll look at how these worlds interact to impact how you experience your life every day.
+We'll spend some time talking about your history and important stressors in your life.
+We’ll work together to understand what’s bringing you in to therapy now on with you and what you’d like to get out of it.
+We can talk frankly about what you want out of therapy, and if it feels like a good fit.

 I practice being empathetic, accepting people as they are without judgement, and supporting them with what they need.
 I've always been interested in different ways of looking at the world, and I like to get to know how each person sees things, instead of assuming that their experiences have been like my own.
 On a more concrete note have, I also have experience working with folks suffering from severe mental health issues and addiction issues.
 I've worked with kids, teens and adults, and I have an educational background in both psychology and social work.